 When facing legal action, you will face many tough decisions, including which lawyer to retain.
 Don’t hire the first lawyer you see advertised online or that your friend recommends.
-You need to make sure you get the best injury attorney for your situation.
+You need to make sure you get the best personal injury attorney for your situation.
 Read on to learn some things to look for before you make your choice.

 If you do not trust a lawyer, the match will not work.
 You need to know the person defending you stands with you, understands you, and knows what your goals are.
 Take advantage of free initial consultations.
 Does the lawyer maintain eye contact and listen to you actively?
 Do they present a professional appearance and is their office also professional?